 - Swelling of face, lips, eyelids, throat, tongue, hands, or feet

-Check with your doctor immediately if any of the following side effects occur while taking japanese encephalitis virus vaccine nakayama:Rare
+You should check with your doctor immediately if any of these side effects occur when taking japanese encephalitis virus vaccine nakayama:Rare

 - tiredness or weakness (severe or unusual)

 - wheezing or troubled breathing

 If any of the following side effects occur while taking japanese encephalitis virus vaccine nakayama, check with your doctor or nurse as soon as possible:More common